danwaters/brute-force-project/README.md

 Cosine Similarity and Logistic Regression approaches employed feature selection to facilitate hybrid collaborative filtering - those coupons which match a user based on demographics or content.

+## Evaluation
+The Kaggle competition submission is a .csv file.
+Each row contains a user ID hash and a space-delimited list of 10 coupons.
+Kaggle evaluates these submissions against a held-out test data set containing coupons that a user actually purchased during the test period.

+The evaluation criteria is Mean Average Precision (k=10), taking the average precision of the 10 coupons for each user, averaged across all ~22K users.

 ## The solutions
 First, a baseline model of random selection was created with the following code.
-You can also find this code in the [Coupon EDA notebook](https://github.com/danwaters/brute-force-project/blob/main/notebooks/ipynb/BruteForce%20-%20Individual%20Coupon%20EDA.ipynb).
+You can also find this code about halfway down in the [Coupon EDA notebook](https://github.com/danwaters/brute-force-project/blob/main/notebooks/ipynb/BruteForce%20-%20Individual%20Coupon%20EDA.ipynb).
 ```
 # create random baseline
 user_list = df_users['USER_ID_hash']